List of highest-grossing films in Malaysia: Highest-grossing local films in Malaysia

-Below is the list of top 10 highest-grossing local films ever in Malaysia.
+Below is the list of top 30 highest-grossing local films ever in Malaysia.

 List of grossing local films

-As of May 2025, Mat Kilau: Kebangkitan Pahlawan is currently the highest-grossing local film (and overall) of all time in Malaysia.
+As of May 2025, Mat Kilau directed and written by Syamsul Yusof is currently the highest-grossing local film of all time in Malaysia.

 Highest-grossing international films in Malaysia

 Below is the list of top 50 highest-grossing international films ever in Malaysia.